jayasme/react-http-dom/README.md

 ### Read-Only Methods / Safe Methods

 For read-only methods(aka safe methods) like `GET` and `HEAD`, you need to pass `uri` and `options` to the DOM.
-The data and status are injected into the render function of the DOM's child, `loading` to let you know the latest loading status of the request, `error` to let you know wether the request was failed with some information, `data` to pass you the accurate data that you requested from the request, `retry` to let you send the request once more if you'd like to.
+The data and status are injected into the render function of the DOM's child, `loading` to let you know the latest loading status of the request, `error` to let you know whether the request was failed with some information, `data` to pass you the accurate result that you requested from the uri, `retry` to let you send the request once more if you'd like to.

 Example: